warranlytics/expense-manager-landing/README.md

 ## 📝 License

-Part of the Expense Manager platform.
+Part of the Expenser platform.